Meredith is buying Time Inc. with the Koch brothers' help

 Related: Time Inc. cuts 300 positions

-Meredith (MDP) thinks there is some untapped value by combining the two companies.
+Meredith thinks there is some untapped value by combining the two companies.

-In a prepared statement, Meredith President Tom Harty called the deal for Time Inc. "transformative."
+In a prepared statement, Meredith President Tom Harty called the deal "transformative."

 "When you combine our strong local television business ... with the trusted, premium multiplatform content creation of Meredith and Time Inc., it creates a powerful media company serving consumers and advertisers alike," Harty said.